-It is illegal in every state in America for persons under the age of 21 to purchase and publicly possess alcoholic beverages.
-The hours that alcohol may be purchased or served, and other laws related to liquor consumption vary from state to state.
-It is a good idea to know the local drinking laws before you head out for a night on the town.
-Here is an overview of DC's Liquor Laws.
+It is illegal in every state in America for anyone under the age of 21 to purchase and publicly possess alcoholic beverages.
+But when and where alcohol may be purchased or served varies from state to state.
+It is a good idea to know the local drinking laws before you head out for a night on the town, and Washington, D.C. is no exception.

 When and Where to Buy Alcohol: D.C.
 Sales Outlets and Hours

 Because D.C. is not a state, it has some loopholes other places don't have.
 For instance, while bars and restaurants in every state have to purchase their alcoholic beverages from a wholesaler, in D.C. they can buy those products directly from breweries and distilleries.
 That's bad news for the middlemen but good news for craft beer lovers, who will find no shortage of local beers distributed directly by small breweries to stores, restaurants, and bars.

 Unlike many states, D.C. doesn't have old Sunday "blue laws" on its books.
 There are virtually no restrictions on Sunday, when you can purchase liquor served at licensed restaurants and bars from 10 a.m. to 2 a.m.
 You can also buy it at grocery and liquor stores every day of the week, including Sundays, from 9 a.m. to 10 p.m.

 While grocery stores only sell beer and wine, spirits are widely available at packaged liquor stores.
 You can also go directly to the source and buy craft beers and spirits from local breweries and distilleries, which sell their products for both on- and off-premise consumption from 7 a.m. to midnight seven days a week.
 (Off-premise purchases must be in sealed containers).